subahanii/COVID19-India-API/README.md

 <br>
 ## Intro...
 ##### Now API is available for more conveniace for Developer who belong from different Technology and wnat to data visualizion.
-##### You can use it for develope COVID19 Tracker in India for different plateform like- Android App, React, Angular, Desktop App etc...
+##### You can use it for develop COVID19 Tracker in India for different plateform like- Android App, React, Angular, Desktop App etc...
 Just calling below urls and get JSON data.

 <br>
 <br>